nabenabe0928/coding_rules/github/README.md

 These rules are helpful for both contributors and reviewers, because they make the PR procedure smoother and quicker.
 We recommend to look at your codes once more to check if they are already easier to review.
-1. Make it small (split PR within small number of files)
+1. Make it small (split PR within a small number of files)
 2. Do only one thing
 3. Add documentation string ([Google python docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)) and code explanations
 4. Add tests